lkesteloot/unsong/unsong.md

 “What are you going to do if you get the Vital Name?”
 Sarah managed to choke out.

 Nathanda pointed to the machine in the front of the room.
 “THARMAS,” she said.
 “Thermonuclear Armaments Management System.
 Probably the most powerful supercomputer west of the Mississippi.
-If you’re based on an ordinary Macbook, and you can get a Name or two a day, then THARMAS…” She calculated for a moment.
+If you’re based on an ordinary Macbook, and you can get a Name or two a day, then THARMAS...”
+She calculated for a moment.
 “Probably a few Names a second.
 If not more.”

 A man came in, elderly, Indian in his features.
 I recognized him too.
 Not a Cometspawn.
 The Comet King’s Uncle Vihaan.
 One of his most trusted advisors.
 Now the chief of staff here at the Citadel, “the butler”, he called himself.
 Jinxiang briefly took him aside at the big boardroom table and started explaining what was going on while Nathanda dealt with the two of us.

-“A…Name a second?” asked Sarah.
+“A...
+Name a second?” asked Sarah.

 “Probably,” said Nathanda.
 “Caelius would know better, he’s more technically-minded.”

-“If…if that can give you a Name a second, you won’t need me anymore, will you?” asked Sarah.
+“If... if that can give you a Name a second, you won’t need me anymore, will you?” asked Sarah.

 Nathanda started to realize the hole she had dug herself.
 “It’s not that we won’t need you,” she said.
 “You’re the first, and you saved my sister’s life, and that makes you special.”